-With my Bio 101 students, I assisted with Dr. Gloria Muday’s (Wake Forest University) genetics outreach project at local middle schools throughout Winston-Salem, NC.
+With my Bio 101 students at Wake Forest University, I assisted with Dr. Gloria Muday’s genetics outreach project at local middle schools throughout Winston-Salem, NC.
 We taught lesson plans on plant traits, Mendelian genetics, and genetic modification.
-Recently, I was a Guest Lecturer in a Women in Science class at Pfeiffer University, talking to students about possible careers in biology and sharing my research on foraging behavior in Nazca boobies.
+I have also been a Guest Lecturer in a Women in Science class at Pfeiffer University, talking to students about possible careers in biology and sharing my research on foraging behavior in Nazca boobies.

 Lecturing at Pfeiffer University